SyncopatedStudio/.github/profile/README.md

-[^1]: [Open music](https://open-music.org/about) is music that is shareable, available in "source code" form, allows derivative works and is free of cost for non-commercial use.
-It is the concept of "open source" computer software applied to music.
-Which is odd...as in a sense, "Music" itself would be an example of something created using an open source language.
+[^1]: [Open music](https://open-music.org/about) is music available in "source code" form, encourages derivative works and is free of cost for non-commercial use.